JJLewis/ColorTracking-ARDrone2.0-Python/README.md

 Follows a fairly large colored object (a ball maybe) by rotating around in the air and ascending and descending.

+More detail in the documentation.
+Note that is is not up to date, any updates will be placed below before being added to the documention.

 Important Notes Before Continuing
 =================================